opencomputeproject/ocp-hm-system-gpu-management/docs/System_GPU_Specification_v0.1.md

 # Testing Conformance to Profiles

-A profile is read by the Redfish Interop Validator which autogenerates and executes the tests against an implementation.
-The Interop Validator generates a test report – in text or HTML format.
+The [Redfish Interop Validator](https://github.com/DMTF/Redfish-Interop-Validator) reads a profile.
+The validator autogenerates tests, executes the tests against an implementation, and generated a report.
+The validator is invoked the the following command.

   \$\> python3 RedfishInteropValidator.py profileName --ip host:port

-The [Redfish Interop Validator](https://github.com/DMTF/Redfish-Interop-Validator) is open source)

 # Revision